surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Chart to Grid Change over (Show Data / Show Visualization)

-To view data or visualization of the report saved click on the setting icon on far right of the dashboard and choose the from the given options provided.
+To view data or visualization of the report saved click on the setting icon on far right of the dashboard and choose the from the given options provided. select **show data** to display data report.select** show visualization to view the chart sections

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b669cba912831971eb357451a6076136dca8d1bb/images/show_data.png)